forrestdavis/PublicModelsAPI/README.md

 ### exp

-There are three options: TSE, Incremental, Cumulative, and Interactive.
+There are four options: TSE, Incremental, Cumulative, and Interactive.
 TSE does targeted syntactic evaluations, so you will have some context and a target and this will look at that target conditioned on the context.
 Incremental calculates the by word measures.
 Cumulative returns the log probability of a whole string (optionally conditioned on a context).
 Interactive allows you to test out sentences on the command line and see the incremental surprisal and probability values for each word.

 ### models

 Models require a model type (bert|roberta|gpt2|lstm|tfxl|gptneo|gptj) which